ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/07-ImageVideoGenerationNewModels.md

 }
 ```

 #### Using AzureSoraSDK (Alternative Approach)

-For a more streamlined experience, you can use the [AzureSoraSDK](https://github.com/DrHazemAli/AzureSoraSDK) - an official SDK that simplifies Sora integration:
+For a more streamlined experience, you can use the [AzureSoraSDK](https://github.com/DrHazemAli/AzureSoraSDK) by [DrHazemAli](https://github.com/DrHazemAli). **Note:** This is *not* an official SDK from Microsoft or OpenAI, but it works well and provides a convenient way to generate videos with Sora in .NET applications.

+> ℹ️ **Learn more:** Visit the [AzureSoraSDK repository](https://github.com/DrHazemAli/AzureSoraSDK) and check out the [Wiki](https://github.com/DrHazemAli/AzureSoraSDK/wiki) for detailed documentation, usage examples, and the latest updates from the author.

+---

 ```csharp
 // Configure the client